jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 In line with the McLuhan thesis: This history of technological shifts affects consciousness eventually leading us to a new idea, the idea of "information".

-This is the "theory" that Glieck points as the turning point, and today this is sometimes called the "Informational Turn" that would have dramatic impacts on communication in the late 20th and early 21st centuries, what Glieck calls the "Flood".
+This is the "theory" that Gleick points as the turning point, and today this is sometimes called the "Informational Turn" that would have dramatic impacts on communication in the late 20th and early 21st centuries, what Gleick calls the "Flood".

 In this lesson and the next, we are going to try to follow this early history.
 Our goal will simply be to watch as new media emerge, and to reflect on our two large course questions: 1) how are these media shifts affecting the message; and 2) what are the pros and cons of these shifts; what new gains are made for human kind; what losses are suffered?